hidny/CuboidSimplePhaseNetSearch/README.md

-This is just 'simple phase nets', but every in-between layer has to just be
+This is just 'simple phase nets', but every in-between layer has have 4 horizontal

 4 cells in a row...
 (Just like example 1 of the 'simple phase nets' examples)